MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/autopilot-autologin.md

 **Autologin if you are resetting a Teams Room**

-When resetting a Teams Room for Autopilot and Autologin, verify there's a resource account assigned to the Autopilot device with the **Provisioning status** showing as **Ready**.
-If the status is **Consumed**, you must reassign the resource account to the Autopilot device for the console you're resetting.
+When resetting a Teams Room for AutoPilot and Autologin, verify there's a resource account assigned to the AutoPilot device with the **Provisioning status** showing as **Ready**.
+If the status is **Consumed**, you must reassign the resource account to the AutoPilot device for the console you're resetting.

 ## Step 9: Deploy the Teams Rooms console

-Once all the configuration steps for Windows Autopilot self-deploying deployment and Autologin are completed, the next step is to start the deployment process for the console.
+Once all the configuration steps for Windows AutoPilot self-deploying deployment and Autologin are completed, the next step is to start the deployment process for the console.

-To start the AutoPilot deployment process on the console that is Autopilot registered and has a resource account assigned.
+To start the AutoPilot deployment process on the console that is AutopAutoPilotilot registered and has a resource account assigned.

 1. If a wired network connection is available, connect the device to the wired network connection.
 2. Turn on the device.